hatonthecat/Hurl/content/courses/course2/index.md

 ## Introduction

-Jean-Paul Sartre's influence on political philosophy shaped much of post-war France and the tenuous power sharing relationship between DeGaul and the Socialist coalition government.
+Jean-Paul Sartre's influence on political philosophy shaped much of post-war France and the tenuous power sharing relationship between De Gaulle and the PCF coalition government.
 Some say there are two Sartres- one of his early year up to the conclusion of WWII, and  a post-war Sartre.
 Analysis will show a running thread of three Sartres, one of a philosopher, a critic of dialectic materialism, and an anarchist.

 https://jacobin.com/2021/08/jean-paul-sartre-anti-imperialism-colonialism-france-politics